michelin/kafkactl/README.md

           validation-type: NonEmptyString
 ```

-- `metadata.cluster` is the name of the Kakfa cluster.
-It should refer a cluster defined in the Ns4Kafka configuration.
+- `metadata.cluster` is the name of the Kafka cluster.
+It should refer to a cluster defined in the Ns4Kafka configuration.
 - `spec.kafkaUser` is the Kafka principal.
 It should refer to an Account ID.
 It will be used to create ACLs on this service account.
-- `spec.connectClusters` is the list of Kafka Connect clusters.
-It should refer to a Kafka Connect cluster declared in the Ns4Kafka configuration
+- `spec.connectClusters` is a list of Kafka Connect clusters.
+It should refer to a Kafka Connect cluster declared in the Ns4Kafka configuration.
-- `spec.topicValidator` is the list of constraints for topics.
+- `spec.topicValidator` is a list of constraints for topics.
-- `spec.connectValidator` is the list of constraints for connectors.
+- `spec.connectValidator` is a list of constraints for connectors.

 ### ACL Owner